Overview

 I’ll just highlight some of my favorite extensions that I use in VS Code:

-- GitHub Copilot - Because of course
+- GitHub Copilot - because Copilot! 🤖

 - Markdown All in One - I love this because I can highlight a piece of text and paste in a link and it will automatically format the markdown for me, similar to this feature in GitHub